OchiengEmmanuel/BYU/README.md

 Hello, GitHub! 👋

-I'm Emmanuel Ochieng, a student at Brigham Young University-Idaho interested in system adminstration, data science, Database Design, Machine learning, and Cybersecurity.
+I'm Emmanuel Ochieng, a student at Brigham Young University-Idaho interested in System Adminstration, Data Science, Database Design, Machine learning, and Cybersecurity.
 Welcome to my GitHub profile!

 ## About Me